istSOS/istsos2/documentation/wns.rst

 with the following params:
 	* name: function name [mandatory]
-	* description: a little function description
+	* description: a little function description [mandatory]
 	* interval: interval [mandatory]
-	* function: path to function file [mandatory]
+	* function: path to function file, plese note that the file must be on the server [mandatory]
+	* store: if true, store the result into the DB [optional]

 Example: